 6. Improves Digestion

 If you have trouble with your daily fiber intake and can’t get things moving easily, practicing yoga can be a tremendous help.
 There are many yoga poses, twists, and moves that massage internal organs to help food move along in your digestive system.

 Yoga also stimulates the lymphatic system that helps flush out toxins, making your body overall cleaner.
 Meditation can also help with symptoms of Irritable Bowel Syndrome (IBS) and Irritable Bowel Disease (IBD) by reducing the frequency of stress-related flare-ups.

 7. Helps You Sleep Better

 In order to live a healthy, balanced lifestyle you need to get enough rest so you can function the next day.
 If you have trouble sleeping or suffer from insomnia, yoga can greatly improve your sleep quality.
 Doing yoga twice a week helped people sleep better, reduce stress, and lower anxiety.

 Meditation and breathing techniques also help clear your mind so you can relax and slow down your thoughts, allowing you the peace of mind to get a good night’s sleep.

 Yoga and meditation have been linked with emotional health boosts.
 Studies have shown that yoga and meditation help improve cognitive-behavioral performance as well as aid with mood swings, menopause, schizophrenia, insomnia, depression, and anxiety.

-Practicing yoga in a group setting also stimulates the production of oxytocin, which is the love hormone, and it also produces higher serotonin levels, which is the happy hormone.
-Combined, these hormones dramatically improve someone’s mood.
+Practicing yoga in a group setting also stimulates the production of oxytocin, otherwise known as the love hormone, and it also produces more serotonin–the happy hormone.
+Combined, these hormones can dramatically improve someone’s mood.